Kishan-Ved/portfolio/_pages/projects.md

       distribution.</li>
     <li>Developed and implemented a methodology utilizing the method of moments to derive equations for charge density on the
       spacecraft's surface.
-Employed numerical methods such as Gaussian elimination, Gauss-Jordan algorithm, and TDMA to solve the system of equations, providing a detailed and accurate charge distribution profile.</li>
+Employed numerical methods such as Gaussian elimination, Gauss-Jordan algorithm, and TDMA to solve the system of equations, providing a detailed and accurate charge distribution profile.
+      Programming of all mathematical equations and visualizations are done using Python and it's libraries.</li>
   </ul>

   <h2><strong>Child Safety Monitoring Application, IoT Powered bicycle safety system</strong></h2>